 Alcoholism treatment should include evidence-based strategies, but a holistic approach can also offer some incredible benefits.
 Holistic care promotes total wellness, and that goes far beyond just treating the physical symptoms of addiction.
 Holistic care may include alternative treatments like meditation therapy or fitness therapy.
 All of these approaches contribute to wellness, fulfillment and a life of happiness without alcohol.

 At Kemah Palms Recovery® we provide high-end Houston substance abuse treatment programs for our residents.
-Residents can benefit from a comprehensive experience at our alcohol addiction treatment center in Houston.
+Residents can benefit from a comprehensive experience at our alcohol abuse center in Houston.
 They can expect a comfortable atmosphere with targeted and customized Houston substance abuse treatment programs.
 The overall goal is not just sobriety, but health that can last a lifetime.
 We offer several programs to give our residents the best chance of overcoming drug and alcohol problems, including: